NU-CCRG/Getting-Started/01_Using QUEST.md

     `source activate <my-env>`

-3. Start an active python session
+3. Start an active python session.

+    You can choose to have your python session within the command line, in which case just type:

     `python`

+    Or you can use the interactive Jupyter notebook interface.

 # Jupyter Notebooks

 * Learn about jupuyter notebooks [here](https://github.com/NU-CCRG/Getting-Started/tree/master/Jupyter_Use_Guide)

 # GIT on QUEST

 To be continued ...